cea-lbm-saclay/LBM_Saclay_Documentation/doc/src_doc/01_USER_GUIDE/QUICKSTART/quickstart.rst

 Quick Start with LBM_Saclay
 ===========================

+.. only:: titania

    .. admonition:: Shared directories for DM2S/STMF users
       :class: important

       TITANIA: two main LBM directories exist

          - ``/tmpformation/LBM_Saclay``: free access.
 You will find the ``html`` version of that documentation; the folder ``run_training_lbm`` which contains several test cases to start running LBM_Saclay; two versions of paraview and several presentations of LBM and phase-field models.

          - ``/home/lbm-saclay``: shared directory for R&D contributors of LBM_Saclay.
 Send an email to ``alain.cartalade at cea.fr`` or ``teo.boutin at cea.fr`` to get access.

       ORCUS: one shared directory exists

          - ``/tmpformation/LBM_Saclay``: free access.
 Several versions of LBM_Saclay are already compiled on GPU partitions of ORCUS.
 You can go directly to :ref:`Simulations-GPU`.

 1. Open LBM_Saclay's documentation
 ----------------------------------